Introduction to Generics in Java

 class myGeneric<T extends Number & Runnable>{}

-In this case, you can pass any type which extends the Number class and implements the Runnable interface.
+In this case, one can pass any type that extends the Number class and implements the Runnable interface.
+However, when using multiple bounded types, a few things should be noted:

-- The class name should always come first, followed by the interface name; if not, it will result in a compile-time error.
+- The class name should always come first, followed by the interface name.
+If not, it will result in a compile-time error.

 2. Type Wildcards

-extends (to define upper bound) and super (to define lower bounds).
+- extends (to define upper bound)

 Example: